MarciClark/MarciClark.github.io/_posts/2020-06-02-my_cli_data_gem_project.markdown

 The scraping really gave me my biggest hurdle with this project.
 Finding a good webpage to scrape and then finding the right elements to use required a lot of trial and error.
 But once I figured out what elements worked, I had to figure out how to get my scraper to work in other parts of my program and that was a bit of a challenge for me, also.
 With the help of Flatiron’s lessons, study groups, and Google, I was able to manage building my first CLI program that, while very simple and basic, I am pretty proud of.

-Here is the video of my walkthrough!
+Here is a walkthrough of my program!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HRvoi36kO-0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>